 Just as our customers depend on us to deliver reliable, affordable energy that is cleaner and safer, we are committed to making a prudent investment on behalf of our customers.

-The new Vogtle units represent one of the largest and most capital intensive infrastructure projects currently underway in the United States, representing a $10 billion capital investment in Georgia's economy.
-More than 5,000 workers are currently on the Vogtle 3 and 4 site.
+The new Vogtle units represent one of the largest and most capital intensive infrastructure projects currently underway in the United States, representing a $5 billion capital investment by Georgia Power.
+More than 5,500 workers are currently on the Vogtle 3 and 4 site.
 The facility has increased the tax base of Burke County as well as the state of Georgia and will continue to do so by creating over 800 full-time, highly skilled and highly paid careers, which will have a compounding effect on the local economy.